-When someone asks you about how confident you are about something, do you cringe and second-guess or question your abilities?
-And then self-doubt starts to set in.
+When someone asks you how confident you are about something, do you cringe and second-guess or question your abilities?
+Maybe self-doubt starts to set in.
 You feel stuck or paralyzed about taking action.
 You may be even one of those people who end up in a downward spiral to the point of giving up.

 This is a just small situation, but it can play out every day in larger ways.
 Giving a speech to a large group for the first time or the 10th time.
 Entering your art in a show.
 Sharing a portion of your book in public.
 How did you get from feeling doubt to taking action to building confidence?
 Here are some ideas.